 Why is this Policy necessary?
-While we encourage active innovation on the Stellar platform, we want to ensure that our partners and community have a consistent and high-quality experience with the “Stellar” brand.
-Our having a definitive brand policy also helps everyone in the ecosystem avoid scammers that might use our name to steal, mislead, or misrepresent.
+While we encourage active and decentralized innovation on the Stellar platform, we want to ensure that our community has a consistent and high-quality experience with the Stellar brand.
+Our having a definitive brand policy helps everyone in the ecosystem avoid and stop scammers that might use the Stellar name to steal, defraud, or mislead.

 Fundamentally, trademarks are meant to eliminate confusion; a protection that is in everyone’s interest.
 For example, if somebody forked the Bitcoin network and called it Stellar 2.0, many members of our community would be confused to say the least.
-We would enforce our trademark forcefully in this instance.
+We would enforce the Stellar trademark forcefully in this instance.

 On the other hand, suppose someone released a high-quality wallet app for lumens and Stellar tokens and wanted the tagline to be “Powered by Stellar™”.
 We of course want to encourage this type of innovation.
 In this case, provided the software team contacted us in advance, we would likely allow our mark to be used.

 If you would like to use any of the Stellar Marks (explained below) in a manner that is not expressly permitted by this Policy, please contact us directly at [email protected].
-We all share the same end goal: making Stellar the global payment rail, and we want this brand policy to further our shared work, not impede it.
+We all share the same end goal: making the Stellar network a thriving global payment rail, and we want this brand policy to further our shared work, not impede it.

 We value the trust that our community has placed in our team and technology.
 We protect our trademark rights to ensure that the Stellar name stands for both quality and integrity, both today and in the future.

 Note that our brand policy does not categorically forbid our community from using the Stellar Marks.
-In fact, we encourage the members of our community to use the Stellar Marks, so long as they do so in a acceptable and consistent manner.
+In fact, we encourage the members of our community to use the Stellar Marks, so long as they do so in an acceptable and consistent manner.

 Generally speaking, you may use the Stellar Marks in the manner permitted in this Policy so long as you don’t do any of the following: